Videomancer

 - The Green output in RGB / SoG mode

-- Set VIDEO ROUTE to Analog
+- Set Vid Route Mode to Analog

-Videomancer needs to receive a sync reference.
+In any Video Route Mode other than Standalone, Videomancer needs to receive a sync reference.
 That can come from sync embedded in the HDMI or conventional analog video source.
 1V modular RGB does not carry sync, so sync must be supplied separately.
 Sync can come directly from the modular system, or from some other video device that is in sync with the modular system.

 Output Configurations